Emulating the DMD 5620 Terminal

 Lucky for me, the DMD 5620 as a system is pretty simple.
 There’s a ROM, a RAM, a DUART, some non-volatile memory, a couple of status registers, and an optional parallel I/O interface that I’ve chosen not to implement.
 Fairly easy-peasy.
 The biggest pain is the 2681 DUART, which is very complex.
 I was able to crib most of the architecture for this from the 3B2/400 emulator, though, since the 3B2/400 uses the same model of DUART for its console I/O.

-If you’re interested in looking at the back end, I’ve published it here on my Github, and it is available here as a Rust crate.
+If you’re interested in looking at the back end, I’ve published it here on my Git repository, and it is available here as a Rust crate.

 The Front End